-Simultaneously with the completion of this offering, American Capital Strategies, Ltd. will purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares) in a private placement, and will own approximately 20.6% of our outstanding common stock upon completion of this offering, or 18.4% assuming the underwriters exercise the over-allotment option in full (which percentages include 750,000 shares of restricted common stock to be issued to American Capital Strategies, Ltd. simultaneously with completion of this offering).
+Simultaneously with the completion of this offering, American Capital Strategies, Ltd. will purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares) in a private placement, and will own approximately 16.7% of our outstanding common stock upon completion of this offering, or 14.8% assuming the underwriters exercise the over-allotment option in full.
+American Capital has indicated that it may elect to purchase additional shares of our common stock in this concurrent private placement or as part of this offering, subject to a maximum additional investment of \$50 million of our common stock (for a maximum total investment of \$100 million).
+If American Capital elects to purchase additional shares of our common stock, American Capital's percentage ownership of our common stock could increase substantially.
+We cannot assure you that American Capital will make this offer or, if it does, the additional amount it may offer to purchase.